-BreakfastAfter a quick shower, you head over to the Confluence Building for a breakfast of bacon, eggs, and fresh fruit.
+Breakfast and Community TasksAfter a quick shower, you head over to the Confluence Building for a breakfast of bacon, eggs, hashbrowns and fresh fruit.
 This week you are on the Confluence Building crew, so you help build a fire in the fireplace.

-Student Free TimeYou spend some time playing spikeball and then walk the perimeter trail along the river with friends.
+Free PeriodYou spend some time playing spikeball and then finish up a reading assignment for Environmental Science.
 You put your kayaking equipment in the trailer and load your boat so that you are ready to go to the whitewater park at the end of the day.

 DinnerBurritos!
 You build your own with the many toppings at your table, eating family-style.
 Tonight everyone is speaking Spanish, and you laugh as you work to figure out that your peer wants you to pass the sour cream.

 Evening Study HallYou elect to work in the quiet study space so you can make good progress on your homework for the evening.
 The on-duty faculty member, who happens to be your English teacher, is available to help with the project.
-Later, you move over to the collaborative space to work on your math assignment with your classmates.
+Later, you move over to the collaborative space to work on your group math assignment with your classmates.

-Lights OutThe on-duty faculty member and a teaching fellow check you in for the night.
+Lights OutThe on-duty faculty member checks you in for the night.